saltukalakus/auth0-show-rules-on-clients/README.md

 * Deploy the application

 Commit your changes to your GitHub account.
-Run your extension following <b>Deploy the Extension</b> section above.
+Run your extension with your project's GitHub link following the <b>Deploy the Extension</b> section above.

+## Developer Notes
+Backend part of the application is mostly a reuse of [auth0-extension-boilerplate-with-react](https://github.com/saltukalakus/auth0-extension-boilerplate-with-react) project.
+Backend code helps to authenticate with Auth0 servers with required privileges (read access to client and rule API) and receive API token and API endpoint.
+Backend passes this information to frontend application. <b>[Frontend application](https://github.com/saltukalakus/auth0-list-rules-on-clients/tree/master/client)</b> makes the API calls, analyze the received data and produce the list view.

+[Hogan.js](http://twitter.github.io/hogan.js/) is used in frontend application to generate dynamic Html.
+[Gulp.js](http://gulpjs.com/) is used to automate precompiling stage of Hogan templates into javascript and with the help of [Browserify](http://browserify.org/) templates are merged into a single frontend application file.
+Application file is inserted into html page via [Jade](http://jade-lang.com/) in backend and later packaged as a bundle with [Webpack](https://webpack.github.io/).

+Frontend logic is tested against alternative rules in this [directory](https://github.com/saltukalakus/auth0-list-rules-on-clients/tree/master/client/tests).
+[Tape]( https://github.com/substack/tape) test framework is used in tests.

-## TODO
+## Todo
 * Dynamically evaluate rule's code with some clever algorithm to detect behaviour.
-So that mixture of whitelist, blacklist logics can be handled without limitation.
+So that whitelist and blacklist logic can be used together without limitation.

 ## People
 [R. Saltuk Alakus](https://github.com/saltukalakus)